Pollen Counts in Los Angeles, CA

 Air Quality

-Today's air quality index is expected to be moderate with an index of 63.
-In the coming days, the air quality index is expected to worsen to 70 (considered moderate) on Sunday and then improve to 60 (moderate) on Tuesday.
+Today's air quality index is expected to be moderate with an index of 71.
+In the coming days, the air quality index is expected to improve to 52 on Tuesday, which is considered to be moderate.

 Download SVG